canonical/pi-gadget/README.md

 Module 4).

 Building with [snapcraft](https://snapcraft.io/docs/snapcraft-overview)(see
-below) will obtain various components from the bionic-updates archive,
+below) will obtain the following component from the noble-updates archive:
-including:

-* the bootloader firmware from the linux-firmware-raspi2 package
+* the bootloader firmware from the linux-firmware-raspi package
-* the device-tree(s) from the linux-modules-\<ver\>-raspi2 package
-* u-boot binaries (for various models) from the u-boot-rpi package
-* u-boot boot script from the flash-kernel package (classic gadgets only)

 ## Gadget Snaps